-The Hampton Roads Transportation Planning Organization (HRTPO) is the metropolitan planning organization (MPO) for the Hampton Roads area.
+The Hampton Roads Transportation Planning Organization (HRTPO) is the metropolitan planning organization (MPO) for Hampton Roads Virginia.
 As such, it is a federally mandated policy body made up of representatives from local, state, and federal governments, transit agencies, and other stakeholders and is responsible for regional transportation planning and programming for the Hampton Roads Metropolitan Planning Area (MPA).
 Any highway or transit project or program to be constructed or conducted in the Hampton Roads region and to be paid for with federal funds, must receive approval by the HRTPO before any federal funds can be expended.
-In addition, any highway or transit project deemed to be regionally significant, must receive HRTPO approval to proceed.
-The Hampton Roads MPA includes the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and a portion of Gloucester County, Southampton County, and Franklin.
+In addition, any highway or transit project deemed to be regionally significant, regardless of funding source, must receive HRTPO approval to proceed.
+The Hampton Roads MPA includes the cities of Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Suffolk, Virginia Beach, and Williamsburg; the counties of Isle of Wight, James City, and York; and portions of Gloucester County, Southampton County, and Franklin.

-A Vision for

-PUBLIC PARTICIPATION
+A VISION FOR PUBLIC PARTICIPATION